 - Parathyroid hypofunction: This condition is also known as hypoparathyroidism and occurs when the parathyroid glands do not produce enough parathyroid hormone (PTH), which is essential for regulating calcium levels.
 This can lead to low calcium levels.

 - Vitamin D deficiency: Vitamin D helps the body absorb calcium properly.
-A lack of vitamin D in the body can lead to low calcium levels in the blood and may be due to certain diseases, medications, or too little sunlight.
+A lack of vitamin D in the body can therefore lead to low calcium levels in the blood and can be due to a hereditary disease or too little sunlight.

 Source: Mayo Clinic, 2023